SourabhKr/myNotes/cloud/gcp/generic/resource_hierarchy.md

 The folder/subfolder is an optional resource and usually used to have better organizational control.
 Folders can be the individual department/domain/team of a company.
 Similar to Organizational resources, folder resources allow administrative access delegation, i.e. access provided at folder level delegated to each resource of the folder.
 At the same time access to resources can also be restricted to folder, restricting the access of an account to a particular folder. <br><br>

 ### Projects:
 The project resource is the base level organizational resource.
 Organization and folder resources may contain multiple projects.
-A project resource is mandatory to use gcp resources. <br>
+A project resource is mandatory to use gcp service-level resources. <br>
 All project resources consist of the following:

 > Two identifiers: